Bealby/grandpas-pocket-watch-shop/README.md

 therefore needs to be fully researched and accurately describe it's products.

-As for most e-commerce Websites the aims of the user is to be able to quickly navigate to the product they require with ease and intuition, with limited complication.
+For most e-commerce Websites the aims of the user is to be able to quickly navigate to the product they require with ease and intuition, and with limited complications.
+Adding a 'Search' feature to the Website will increase users ability to find products in a quicker way.

-The Website needs to stand out from it's competitors by being rich in imagery and product details.
-With added features such as search facilities along with a bonus Forum feature for registered users, that allow users to ask questions and share information with fellow enthusiasts, that are drawn together through using the Website.
-Enticing them to continue to return.
+The Website needs to stand out from it's competitors by being rich in imagery and specific in product details.
+Creating a Forum for registered users to ask questions and share information, will draw users together and entice them to continue to return to the Website.

 A mobile first approach will be instigated in the design to allow users to purchase easily and efficiently on smaller devices.

-For this Website Agile User Stories have been listed that will be continually assessed and achieved to ensure the greatest experience and satisfaction for users.
+For this Website an 'Agile User Stories' list will continually be assessed and achieved to ensure the greatest experience and satisfaction for users.

-Agile User-Stories can be found [here](https://github.com/Bealby/grandpas-pocket-watch-shop/blob/master/documentation/readme/user-stories.pdf)
+Agile User Stories can be found [here](https://github.com/Bealby/grandpas-pocket-watch-shop/blob/master/documentation/readme/user-stories.pdf)

 ### Scope

+The Website needs to allow users to add products to their basket on a continues basis.
+To then follow through with checkout and payment accordingly, while being notified of each step along the way.

+The Website also needs to allow it's superusers to create, edit and delete products to accurately detail and expand the Website's product portfolio.

+The final scope of the website needs to include contact information for users with

 ### Structure